aneksteind/zett/content/futex.md

-When an application wants to use a shared resource, it can perform an atomic compare and set function on some variable that will be indicate success in the uncontended case.
+When an application wants to use a shared resource, it can perform an atomic compare and set function on some variable that will indicate success in the uncontended case.
 This check prevents the potential of expensive context switching perfomed by the kernel in a system call.